 An introduction to Judeo-Christian ethical principles drawn from both the Old and New Testaments.
-This course also satisfies PHIL 2305.
 3 Semester Hours

 PHIL 3305 Philosophy and Christian Thought

 A survey of philosophical questions raised from antiquity to present day and the analysis of their pertinent arguments.
 3 Semester Hours